-Digoxin (Intravenous route)
+Digoxin (Intramuscular route, intravenous route)

 Uses of This Medicine:

-Digoxin injection belongs to the class of medicines called digitalis glycosides.
+Digoxin belongs to the class of medicines called cardiac glycosides.
 It is used to improve the strength and efficiency of the heart, or to control the rate and rhythm of the heartbeat.
 This leads to better blood circulation and reduced swelling of the hands and ankles in patients with heart problems.